Free radicals

 DEFreie Radikale

-Free radicals are atoms or molecules carrying one or more unpaired electrons, which makes them highly reactive.
-They arise from normal metabolism, immune activity, and external sources such as UV radiation, pollution, and tobacco smoke.
-By stealing electrons from neighbouring molecules, free radicals damage membranes, enzymes, and DNA.
-The free-radical theory of ageing posits that this cumulative damage contributes to functional decline and age-related disease; though historically influential, the theory is now considered an incomplete account of ageing, as supplemental antioxidants have not reliably extended lifespan in animal trials or human RCTs, and reactive oxygen species are increasingly recognised as signalling molecules as well as damaging agents.
+Free radicals are atoms or molecules with one or more unpaired electrons.
+That makes them highly reactive.
+They come from your normal metabolism, your immune activity, and outside sources like UV light, pollution, and tobacco smoke.
+By stealing electrons from nearby molecules, free radicals damage your membranes, enzymes, and DNA.
+The free-radical theory of aging says this cumulative damage drives functional decline and age-related disease.
+The theory was hugely influential.
+But it is now seen as incomplete.
+Antioxidant supplements have not reliably extended lifespan, in animal trials or human RCTs.
+And reactive oxygen species turn out to be signaling molecules too, not just damaging agents.